“Ugh! That game is for babies!”

 Grades 1–2: Mannequin Tag

-- In an open area with boundaries, demonstrate safe tagging, review how to give a double high-5, and two players to be ‘it.’
+- In an open area with boundaries, demonstrate safe tagging, review how to give a double high five, and designate two players to be ‘it.’

-- To begin, the players spread out within the open area, and the leader designates what movement everyone should be using (i.e. running, skipping, hopping, walking, etc.).
-If a player gets tagged, s/he immediately becomes a mannequin.
+- To begin, the players spread out within the open area, and the leader designates what movement everyone should be using (i.e., running, skipping, hopping, walking, etc.).
+If a player gets tagged, they immediately become a mannequin.

-- To bring a mannequin back to life, another player must give the mannequin a double high-5.
+- To bring a mannequin back to life, another player must give the mannequin a double high five.

 - Neither player may be tagged while bringing a mannequin back to life and taggers cannot stand around waiting for them to finish.
 The leader should switch taggers and styles of movement.